atrick/atrick.github.io/proposal/voidpointer.md

 ```

 Note that all access to the underlying memory is performed with the
 same element type.
-This is perfectly legitimate and preferred to
-dropping to `VoidPointer` but simply isn't a complete solution.
+This is perfectly legitimate, but simply isn't a
+complete solution.
+It also does not eliminate the inherent danger in
+declaring a typed pointer and expecting it to point to values of a
+different type.

 We considered adding a `typePunnedMemory` property to the existing
 `Unsafe[Mutabale]Pointer` API.
 This would provide a legal way to